 The Midwest is home to rolling plains, friendly people, and pretty reasonable orthodontic prices.
 The only region that has consistently lower prices is the South.
 Nebraska’s average cost of living is below the national average, although their healthcare costs can be higher.
 Even so, you should be able to find decent prices anywhere in the state.

 Nebraska might be an affordable place to live, but some of its neighbors are even more so.
-Iowa, Kansas, and South Dakota each have a lower cost of living.
-So, if you live near the state’s northern, eastern, or southern border, you might be able to cross over for better prices.
+Iowa and Kansas each have a lower cost of living.
+So, if you live near the state’s eastern or southern border, you might be able to cross over for better prices.

 Urban, Suburban, or Rural?